-- ➢ No talking to anyone at home - > No documents open pertaining to assessment - > No browsing the web - > No communication with other students via other methods of communication
+No talking to anyone at home

+No documents open pertaining to assessment

+No browsing the web, playing music or games, watching movies

+No communication with other students via other methods of communication

 This list is not meant to be all inclusive.
 Other actions not specifically delineated herein may also be rightfully determined as cheating.
-In case where the circumstances are not as clear cut as outlined above, the matter will go to the Disciplinary Committee, who will make a decision on whether cheating occurred or not.
+In cases where the circumstances are not as clear cut as outlined above, the matter will go to the Disciplinary Committee, who will make a decision on whether cheating occurred or not.